 - Your educational qualifications.
 The certificate courses, boot camps, and workshops you have attended.

 - Tell them a bit about yourself, like you would in an interview.
 Answer who you are, where you are from, and other personal questions.

-- Tell a bit about your perspective about the industry, why you chose it, your inspiration to do so, what you want to do, what you want to achieve, and so on.
+- Explain your perspective of the industry, why you chose it, your inspiration to do so, what you want to do, what you want to achieve, and more.

-- Add a few testimonials, famous clients, press mentions, your mentor, and so on.
+- Showcase your testimonials, big-name clients, press mentions, and mentors.

 Here’s a great example:

 While selecting portfolio builders, always choose one that lets you add a blog to the website.
 Maintaining a blog might sound tedious, but it is well worth the effort.
 It is a great way to showcase your expertise and establish your credibility.

 What’s more, it increases your chances of getting new clients.
 If you are writing quality search optimised content, the likelihood of your articles ranking on Google and other search engines increase dramatically.

 That’s not all, it gives you enough content to create a weekly or biweekly newsletter.
 You can use that to keep in touch with your followers, increase your recall value, and gain referrals.